adopted girl

 A Crazy-Much Love

-A lyrical tribute to the love parents have for their adopted child.
+A lyrical tribute to the love parents have for their child.
 In this case, the little girl was adopted internationally, but the premise of the book holds true for every family.
 Many of the major milestones along their journey are lovingly remembered, like when they were united for the first time, her first day of school, and other special moments.
 All of these occasions are marked by the overwhelming amount of love the parents have for their beautiful daughter.

 I Don't Have Your Eyes

 For children who want to feel connected to their adoptive families, having very different facial features can be a source of insecurity.
-This is especially true when the adoption is transracial or transcultural.
+This is especially true when the experience is transracial or transcultural.
 This gentle and loving story addresses this very real issue, but then shifts the focus to what is on the inside of a child and the family.
-Their love for each other is far more important than any superficial, outward appearances.
+The love for each other is far more important than any superficial, outward appearances.
 Large illustrations paired with accessible text work well for the toddler and preschool age group.

 The Red Blanket

-Told from the perspective of the adoptive mother, this is a true story about an international adoption from China.
-It begins with a lonely woman who has a lovely home and a good job but she feels empty inside.
-So she makes plans to adopt a child from an orphanage far away.
+Told from the perspective of the mother, this is a true story about an international adoption from China.It begins with a lonely woman who has a lovely home and a good job but she feels empty inside.
+So she makes plans to visit a child from an orphanage far away.
 The story covers quite a bit about the process before the little girl and mother are finally united.
 Along the way, the child finds an abandoned red blanket that she brings home with her.
-This snuggly blanket takes on greater meaning in this touching book about Chinese adoption.
+This snuggly blanket takes on greater meaning in this touching book.

 Love Like Chocolate

 During adolescence, adopted children often enter a phase of self-awareness which may raise a whole new, more complex set of questions and issues.
 Children are going through a remarkable and sometimes confusing period of transition as they learn more about themselves.
+Reading tween adoption novels can be helpful for pre-teens who can relate to the characters in these books.
+While every single journey is personal and unique, there are many common themes involving the emotions and relationships of everyone involved.
+For more suggestions, explore book subscriptions for tweens with a some of the best coming-of-age novels addressing life issues.

 The Length of a String